jop611/chips_circuits/README.md

 ```bash
 python main.py
 ```
 After choosing your preferred algorithm.
-You can chose A for A*, B for Breadth first.
-Further you will be asked to chose between chip 1 and 2 and then for a netlist.
+You can choose A for A*, B for Breadth first.
+Further you will be asked to choose between chip 1 and 2 and then for a netlist.
 0-3 for chip 1 and 4-6 for chip 2.
 The code will now look for a solution for the chosen netlist.

 Option C for Hillclimber can be chosen after first running either A* or Breadth First first.
 The Hillclimber algorithm will try to lower the connection cost of the already made netlist by A* or Breadth First if possible.
+You are asked for the length of the result you wish to perform hillclimber on.
+Note that you should pick the correct print, netlist, and length, or it will not work.

 Below an example of the results given by A* and after running that solution through Hillclimber
 ![Solution given by A* pushing all connections up.](pics/Figure_2.png) ![New solution of A* after running it through Hillclimber.](pics/Figure_1.png)